skyfielders/python-skyfield/skyfield/documentation/coordinates.rst

 and specifies coordinates that are
 (a) measured from the Earth’s center but (b) which rotate with the Earth instead of staying fixed in space.
+An example would be the latitude and longitude of the Lowell Observatory, which stays in place on the Earth’s surface but from the point of view of the rest of the Solar System is rotating with the Earth.
-A fixed latitude and longitude on the Earth’s surface is a good example.
+A fixed  on the Earth’s surface is a good example.
 We will learn about generating ECEF coordinates in the next section.

 Geographic ITRS latitude and longitude
 ======================================

-Skyfield uses the standard ITRS reference frame for specifying Earth-fixed positions that are measured from the rotating Earth’s surface.
+Skyfield uses the standard ITRS reference frame to specify positions that are fixed relative to the Earth’s surface.

  | **ITRS Coordinates**
  | *xy*-plane: Earth’s equator